Mrunal31-Stark/appscrip/README.md

 # FastAPI Market Analysis Service

 A secure, high-performance API that provides real-time market insights and trade opportunities for specific sectors using AI.
+Now features a premium **Web Interface**.

 ## Tech Stack